Medicare Fraud and Scams

 - Updated: May 8, 2023

 - This page features 3 Cited Research Articles

 - Edited By

 What Are the Types of Medicare Fraud?

 There are two major types of Medicare fraud: Billing fraud and marketing fraud.

-Billing fraud happens when a doctor, health care provider or you bills Medicare for something you didn’t receive, or for more than it cost.
+Billing fraud happens when you, a doctor, or health care provider bills Medicare for something you didn’t receive, or for more than it cost.
 Marketing fraud happens when an insurance agent misleads you about certain coverage.

 More than a million health care providers, contractors and suppliers receive payments from Medicare.
 And nearly 7.5 percent of Medicare spending went to people or companies committing fraud in 2017, according to an investigation by the Government Accountability Office.